open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 }
 ```

-In order to be able to give your receiver access to its settings the `Config`
+In order to be able to give your receiver access to its settings, the `Config`
 struct must have a field for each of the receiver's settings.

-Here is what your `config.go` file should look like after you implemented the
+Here is what the `config.go` file should look like after you implemented the
 requirements above.

-> config.go
+> tailtracer/config.go

 ```go
 package tailtracer